GoesToEleven/golang-web-dev/043_docker/02_install/README.md

 **Docker hub** is one docker image repository you can use.

-See all containers on you machine
+See all containers (processes) on your machine
 ```
 docker ps -a
 ```